ponmar/filedb/README.md

 ### Documentation ###

-The release contains a readme, with installation details, and API documentation.
-When up and running, see the web application help page.
+The release contains the following documentation:
+* README with installation/upgrade notes and instructions for how to run the web application
+* API documentation.
+* Web application help page